Relational art: Relational aesthetics

 Bourriaud wishes to approach art in a way that ceases "to take shelter behind Sixties art history", and instead seeks to offer different criteria by which to analyse the often opaque and open-ended works of art of the 1990s.
 To achieve this, Bourriaud imports the language of the 1990s internet boom, using terminology such as user-friendliness, interactivity and DIY (do-it-yourself).
 In his 2002 book Postproduction: Culture as Screenplay: How Art Reprograms the World, Bourriaud describes "relational aesthetics" as works that take as their point of departure the changing mental space opened by the internet.
+The interactive, communal expression afforded by the emergence of the World Wide Web can be seen in many ways to echo older, indigenous notions of webs and environmental engagement.
+Relational art, Social Practices, Process Art and Immersionism are all indebted to Native American insights into the larger web of nature, as Chief Seattle (Si'ahl) makes clear from a speech in 1854: